MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 |`correlation_id`|A  unique identifier for the request that can help in diagnostics across components. |
 | `invalid_attributes`   |  A list (array of objects) of attributes that failed validation.
 This response is possible if the app submits user attributes, and the `error` parameter's value is *attribute_validation_failed*.    |

-Here're the possible errors you can encounter (possible values of the `error` parameter):
+Here are the possible errors you can encounter (possible values of the `error` parameter):

 |    Error value     | Description        |
 |----------------------|------------------------|